Best Of20 min read

 Cons:

-• 4 articles/month on the Solo plan is genuinely frustrating
+• 4 articles/month on Solo feels restrictive

 • AI writing is good but not best-in-class

-• Pricey jump from Solo to Basic
+• Jump from Solo to Basic is steep

 8. Hypotenuse AI — Best for Ecommerce Product Descriptions